 This file itself does not have to contain the symbol though.

 Thanks to my latest github sponsors, this feature is open source and freely available now.

-TIP: If you open the draw.io editor to the left side (i.e. the second editor column) and navigate to a symbol,
+TIP: If you open the draw.io editor to the right side (i.e. the second editor column) and navigate to a symbol,

 the diagram will stay visible.